sperez33/Animated_Rocket_CSS_Only/README.md

 June 20.2019 - 9:29a - added the @keyframes for animateCloud using translateY within transform within a percentage.
 I also added a z-index to .cloud2 to give it depth and make it appear as if the rocket is flying in front of it as it "passes by".

+June 20.2019 - 9:41a - added an animation delay for clouds 2 and 3 at -0.8 and -0.4 respectively.
+I also added an additional
+graphical touch to make the backround change color as the rocket flies using, yet again, the keyframe. @keyframes was added the the background within the percentant.